-i) Assets go down in value on scary bad news.

-ii) This causes a big drop in the wealth of the natural buyers (optimists) who were leveraged.
-Leveraged buyers are forced to sell to meet their margin requirements.

-iii) This leads to further loss in asset value, and in wealth for the natural buyers.

-iv) Then just as the crisis seems to be coming under control, margin requirements are tightened because of increased uncertainty and disagreement.

-v) This causes huge losses in asset values via forced sales.

-vi) Many optimists will lose all their wealth and go out of business vii) There may be spillovers if optimists in one asset hit by bad news are led to sell other assets for which they are also optimists.

-viii) Investors who survive have a great opportunity.
+- i) Assets go down in value on scary bad news. - ii) This causes a big drop in the wealth of the natural buyers (optimists) who were leveraged.
+Leveraged buyers are forced to sell to meet their margin requirements. - iii) This leads to further loss in asset value, and in wealth for the natural buyers. - iv) Then just as the crisis seems to be coming under control, margin requirements are tightened because of increased uncertainty and disagreement. - v) This causes huge losses in asset values via forced sales. - vi) Many optimists will lose all their wealth and go out of business - vii) There may be spillovers if optimists in one asset hit by bad news are led to sell other assets for which they are also optimists. - viii) Investors who survive have a great opportunity.

-1.5 Natural Buyers
+1.5 Heterogeneity and Natural Buyers

 A crucial part of my story is heterogeneity between investors.
 The natural buyers want the asset more than the general public.
 This could be for many reasons.
 The natural buyers could be less risk averse.
 Or they could have access to hedging techniques the general public does not that make the assets less dangerous for them.
 Or they could get more utility out of holding the assets.
 Or they could have access to a production technology that uses the assets more efficiently than the general public.
 Or they could have special information based on local knowledge.
 Or they could simply be more optimistic.
 I have tried nearly all these possibilities at various times in my models.
 In the real world, the natural buyers are probably made up of a mixture of these categories.
 But for modeling purposes, the simplest is the last, namely that the natural buyers are more optimistic by nature.
 They have different priors from the pessimists.
-I note simply that this perspective is not really so different from the others.
-Differences in risk aversion in the end just mean different risk adjusted probabilities.
+I note simply that this perspective is not really so different from differences in risk aversion.
+Differences in risk aversion in the end just mean different risk adjusted probabilities, which appear very similar to differences in belief when asset payoffs are correlated with endowments.

-A crucial part of the story then is the heterogeneity between optimists and pessimists.
-A loss for the optimists is much more important to prices than a loss for the pessimists, because it is the optimists who will be holding the assets and bidding their prices up.
-The loss of access to capital by the optimists (and the subsequent moving of assets from optimists to pessimists) creates the crash.
+A loss for the natural buyers is much more important to prices than a loss for the public, because it is the natural buyers who will be holding the assets and bidding their prices up.
+Similarly, the loss of access to borrowing by the natural buyers (and the subsequent moving of assets from natural buyers to the public) creates the crash.